maruel/ml/README.md

 To start the server, run `./run.sh`

-Tested on Ubuntu 20.04 with a Nvidia RTX 2060 and a cheap Chromebook.
+Tested on Ubuntu 22.04 with a Nvidia RTX 2060.
+Works great remotely via a Chromebook!

 ## Perf